stackbit-projects/token-data-928b7/content/pages/index.md

         subtitle: >-
           Creamos un Wallet (cartera) en la que se deposita una cantidad de Tokens proporcional a la cantidad de datos compartidos
-        content: >-
-          We all have stuff to do all the time: Work tasks, calls to make, groceries to buy and dry cleaning to pick up.
-Get all your tasks in one place for easy management.
         actions:
           - label: Take a look
             url: /pricing